WHERE THE HEART IS

 209 N Occoneechee St has been my home for 14 years.
 For Ben it’s been 30.
 I remember thinking early on how after so many years of moving hither & thither, I had finally found roots in this little town.

 Deconstruction: For 2 weeks the Baby Boomers crew worked 4+ hours daily taking our house apart.
-Being someone who’s always enjoyed rearranging & decorating, I was initially energized by it.
-Working with the crew was a delight-as much as it could be under these circumstances-& we both enjoyed getting to know them as they became intimately knowledgeable about our living style, working around areas I designated as “untouchable” until the last day.
+Being someone who’s always enjoyed rearranging and decorating, I was initially energized by it.
+Working with the crew was a delight-as much as it could be under these circumstances – and we both enjoyed getting to know them as they became intimately knowledgeable about our living style, working around areas I designated as “untouchable” until the last day.
 Ben began taking his studio apart, the place he’s worked for 30 some years, wading through stacks of supplies, receipts, memories, carrying some things to the house for sale, tossing some, holding on tightly to others.
 This is painful stuff, deconstructing your identity.

 Purge: Saturday-shocked-why is there so much left?
 Sunday-relieved-so much gone now.
 “Empty” house-what’s missing?
 Did our friends come?
 Buy something out of sentiment?
 It was a good turnout we’re told.
 Friends did come by to take a little piece of us home.
 It feels good.

 A movie title comes to mind now…THE UNBEARABLE LIGHTNESS OF BEING.
-And it strikes me that we are perhaps not meant to be weighed down by objects but to delight in the space & people around us.
+And it strikes me that we are perhaps not meant to be weighed down by objects but to delight in the space and people around us.
 Home, as they say, is where the heart is.

 GIVE A LITTLE…